 For the vast majority of clients, no exceptions to confidentiality are made.
 However, there are some exceptions to confidentiality which you should know about before you begin counseling:

 • The counseling staff at the CAPS operates as a team.
 Therefore, from time to time, your counselor may consult with other CAPS staff members or receive supervision from a clinical supervisor.
 In addition, for students actively receiving psychiatric treatment (i.e. prescription or management of psychotropic medication) from healthcare staff at Cayuga Health at IC, we may request from you your written permission for your CAPS counselor and health care provider to consult with one another to ensure comprehensive and effective treatment.
-This is considered Best Practice under an Integrated health care system.
+This is considered Best Practice for coordinating care.
 These consultations are for professional and/or training purposes only and are aimed at providing the best possible care for all clients

 • You may request, in writing, that the CAPS counselor release information about your counseling to persons you designate.